Epidemiology of measles: Bulgaria

 Beginning in April 2009 there was a large outbreak of measles in Bulgaria, with 23,791 cases, including 24 deaths, reported up to 28 July 2010.
 From Bulgaria, the strain was carried to Germany, Turkey, Greece, Macedonia, and other European countries.

 France

 Between January 2008 and May 2012, 22,000 measles cases were reported in France.
 5,000 patients were hospitalised including 1,023 with severe pneumonia, 27 with encephalitis and/or myelitis, and 10 died.
 An awareness campaign about MMR vaccination was launched.

 Portugal

 Most recent reported cases of measles in Portugal are originally imported from other European countries (United Kingdom, France and Romania), Africa (Angola, South African and Ethiopia) and Asia (China).
 Since 2004, Portugal reported 22 confirmed cases of measles.
 Virus isolates from 2005 and 2008 outbreaks belong the genotype D4.
 Vaccination coverage in Portugal is ≥95% (since 2006) but pockets of reduced immunization coverage (85-94%) still persist in the population.

 In 2021-22 Portugal has reported 0 cases of measles.

+Romania

+On December 5, 2023, the Romanian Ministry of Health announced in a press communique that there is a measles epidemic in Romania with over 2,000 cases registered.
+Anti-measles vaccination in Romania is continuing a descending trend, with 72% of the eligible population having received the first dose and 62% the second dose.